NZMSA/2023-Phase-2/data-science/1. Analysis and Preprocessing/README.md

         - Mean
         - Standard Deviation
     - Graphically
-        - Plots of any numerical columns e.g. bar plots, histograms, box and whisker plots etc.
+        - Plots of any numerical columns in the raw dataset e.g. bar plots, histograms, box and whisker plots etc.
 - Convert the data types of any columns (if needed) to the most appropriate data type for doing preprocessing on those columns
     - Note that all values of any feature being fed into a machine learning model should be numerical (not strings, booleans, lists etc.)

 ### 2. Visualise data

-- Visualise the data and identify any trends, patterns, or anomalies
+- Visualise the converted data from the task above and identify any trends, patterns, or anomalies
     - Note that there are many different ways to visualise data, so we recommend that you go through the Microsoft Learn modules to see what kinds of visualisations you have learned about and create those (or something similar) for this task.
+    - If any columns of the raw data were already numeric, then you may not have modified them further and have already graphicaly shown them in the task above (in which case skip this task for those columns, as we are only interested in how you visualise the non-numerical columns that you converted in the task above)

 ### 3. Clean data